-Session 5:Group activity on Community Decision Making
+Session 5: Group activity on Community Decision Making34

-The Purpose of this activity is to identify what the decision-making mechanism(s) in the communities and/or in the household are, and the level of participation of men and women in those mechanisms.
+The Purpose of this activity is to identify what are the decisionmaking mechanism(s); in the communities, in the household, and the level of participation of men and women in those mechanisms.

-Decision making mechanisms could greatly influence people's capacity to access and manage resources, including natural resources.
-Women, youth, and vulnerable groups are often excluded from decision making bodies therefore, their needs are not always properly addressed, and the decisions made could even significantly affect their life.
+Decision making mechanisms, could greatly influence people's capacity to access and manage resources, including natural resources.
+Women, youth and vulnerable groups are often excluded from decision making bodies therefore, their needs are not always properly addressed, and the decisions made could affect their lives significantly.

-This tool could be useful to identify how to improve decision making processes in communities and in households to make sure that women, youth and vulnerable groups participate in the decision making with me.
+This tool could be useful to identify how to improve decision making processes in communities and in households; to make sure that women, youth, and vulnerable groups participate in the decision making with men.

-The information collected with this tool could be useful to understand if there are similar decision-making structures across other village subgroups by clan and build on these existing mechanisms to ensure women, youth and vulnerable groups are represented and their issues and concerns get heard.
+The information collected with this tool could be useful to understand if there are similar decision-making structures across other village subgroups by clan, and build on these existing mechanisms to ensure women, youth and vulnerable groups are represented and their issues and concerns are heard.